chuckmasterson/chuckmasterson.github.io/_posts/2006-03-15-buy-now-while-supplies.md

 categories:
   - high school
   - Not a Real School

-prefatory: >-
+---

 *Note: Greatly edited in 2017 to remove details, some personal, most merely pointless and boring.*

----
+{: .prefatory }

 Last time I updated, it seems, was in January.
 Well.
 I, uh, I guess I don’t really have an excuse to give you.
 I mean, I could think one up,